thomas-k-cameron/remove-code-whitepaper/README.md

 ## Use Case
 ### Development Cost
-By automating GUI/Logic mapping, it allows developers from writing redundant code.
+By automating GUI/Logic mapping, it frees developers from writing redundant code.
 Additionally, teams developing GUI primary by copy-and-pasting (trust me, it happens a lot), can stop doing it.

 ### UI Modernalization